effetune

 }

-for (let ch = 0; ch < message.measurements.channels.length; ch++) {
+for (let ch = 0; ch < measurements.channels.length; ch++) {

-const dbLevel = this.amplitudeToDB(channelPeak);
+const peakAmplitude = measurements.channels[ch].peak;

-this.levels[ch] = Math.max(
+this.levels[ch] = this.amplitudeToDB(peakAmplitude);

 }